lightward/mechanic-tasks/docs/auto-pay-orders-from-customers-with-a-certain-tag/README.md

 # Auto-pay orders from customers with a certain tag

-Tags: Payment, Tag, Watch, Orders
+Tags: Orders, Payment, Tag, Watch

 Use this task to immediately bump orders, from certain customers, to "paid".
 Useful if you have a standing payment arrangement for certain customers.
 Optionally, auto-remove this tag from customers after auto-paying their order.
 Useful for using customer tags as one-time triggers for auto-payment.